Nandaka/PixivUtil2/readme.txt

- 		       -> Override the overwrite and image_id checking from db (always fetch the image page for checking the size) checkUpdatedLimit     ==> Number of already downloaded image to be check before move to the next member. alwaysCheckFileSize must be set to False. createDownloadLists   ==> set to <True> to automatically create download-lists downloadListDirectory ==> set directory for download-lists needed for createDownloadLists and IrfanView-Handling
+ 		       -> Override the overwrite and image_id checking from db (always fetch the image page for checking the size) checkUpdatedLimit     ==> Number of already downloaded image to be check before move to the next member. alwaysCheckFileSize must be set to False. createDownloadLists   ==> set to <True> to automatically create download-lists createmangadir  ==> Create a directory if the imageMode is manga.
+The directory is created by splitting the image_id by '_pxx' pattern. downloadListDirectory ==> set directory for download-lists needed for createDownloadLists and IrfanView-Handling
 	               -> if leaved blank it will create download-lists in pixivUtil-directory startIrfanView  ==> set to <True> to start IrfanView with downloaded images when exiting pixivUtil